AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 ## Setting

 This campaign takes place in *Critical Role's* world of Exandria.
-The characters are an established adventuring party hailing from Jigow, and have returned for the town's annual Festival of Merit.
+The characters are an established adventuring party who find themselves in [[Jigow]] during the city's annual Festival of Merit.

 ## Character Options